Ddhruv-IOT/Incremental-Backup-System/README.md

 4. **Summary:** After the backup process is complete, the system provides a summary of the total number of files modified and copied.

+## Prerequisites

+Before you begin, ensure you have met the following requirements:

+- Python 3.10 or higher is installed on your system.

 ## Usage:

 To use this incremental backup system, follow these steps: